Humpback Whales: The Ultimate Guide to Humpback Whales!

 What is the Gestation Period for Humpback Whales and how do they give Birth?

 Gestation is between 11-12 months and it is thought that the birthing process is relatively quick, estimated at around 15 minutes!
 Any longer than that and the calf has a high risk of drowning.
-They are birthed tail first and once successfully out, the mother will rush to assist pushing the calf to the surface to get its first breaths in.
+They are born tail first.
+Once they are out, the mother quickly helps push the calf to the surface.
+This helps the calf take its first breaths.
 Little information is known about their births as few have ever been recorded or seen by scientists.

 Do Humpback Whales Breastfeed?
 How long do they Breastfeed for?